coastalwhite/intro-power-analysis/src/aes/capture.md

 > function corresponds with a couple of steps (arming the [ChipWhisperer],
 > sending the key/plaintext and retrieving the trace data, etc.).
 This can
 > become important when implementing your own algorithms.
 There it may be
-> important to replace w this one function with its individual steps to get more
+> important to replace this one function with its individual steps to get more
 > control over the commands send.
 This can be seen in the [Python] code of the
 > [SimpleSerial C
 > template](https://github.com/coastalwhite/simpleserial-c-template).